2012 Jaguar XFR

 It's little things like this, plus the interior's general quality, cossetting leather seats and clean design, that give the XFR a fine sense of occasion before you've even prodded the throttle.

-When you do prod the throttle, that's when the real fun starts.
+prod the throttle, that's when the real fun starts.
 With a 510-horsepower supercharged V-8 onboard, the XFR moves at rates completely unorthodox to 4,300 pounds of car.
 The engine and exhaust roar are music to the ears, and the supercharger whine is ever-present under hard acceleration, but never intrusive.

 The six-speed automatic gearbox shifts cleanly and quickly, and should you so choose, you can operate it manually with the steering wheel paddles.
 We weren't able to fully utilize the car's performance on the speed-limited roads on our test, but the drivetrain was certainly responsive.